salonbooking/salonbooking/readme.txt

 **BRAND NEW FEATURES**:

+* Customer reviews - let your customers submit a feedback after each reservation

+**EXISTING FEATURES**:

 * Back-end settings pages full redesign
 * Bookings cancelation from front-end ( a new page MY BOOKING ACCOUNT )
 * Stripe as new payment method